Shalini-CEG/Data-structures/README.md

 # Data-structures
-Implementation of Data Structures in Java
+Implementation of Data Structures in Java and Python.